 - Future Proof

 - Performance to price ratio is not so great

-Ryzen 3300X is a four core 8 thread CPU with base clock at 3.8GHz and turbo boost clock upto 4.3GHz.
-This processor has 18 MB of cache and TDP of 65W.
+Ryzen 3300X is a four-core 8 thread CPU with a base clock of 3.8GHz and turbo boost clock up to 4.3GHz.
+This processor has 18 MB of cache and a TDP of 65W.
 This processor is built using on 7nm process and also supports PCIe 4.0.

-Don’t just go on number of processor and threads, this is really a capable and high performing chip compared to the price it was launched.
-If you could get this processor around $120-$130, then this could be one of the best processor in this price range.
-And it also provides you one of best price to performance ratio.
-For any build that’s going to use 1650 super or lower performing GPU this can be one of the best GPU.
+Don’t just go on a number of processors and threads, this is really a capable and high-performing chip compared to the price it was launched.
+If you could get this processor around $120-$130, then this could be one of the best processors in this price range.
+And it also provides you one of the best prices to performance ratios.
+For any build that’s going to use 1650 super or lower-performing GPU, this can be one of the best GPUs.